 Look, I'm not criticizing either film by playing up their similarities.
 And obviously they're not strictly identical.
 You Can Count On Me also co-stars Laura Linney as the nephew's mother, whose subplot is almost as important as Ruffalo's.
 And the nephew character is now an older teen with more adult concerns, excellently played by Lucas Hedges, in Manchester By the Sea.
 Manchester also delves deep into the drifter's backstory, which is only touched on in exposition in You Can Count On Me, unveiling a deeper tragedy.
 They have unique scenes of humor and drama.
 I actually think it's a compelling return to the first film's themes by Lonergan, and the two films actually play even stronger together than as separate, unconnected works.
 Both deserved their Academy Award nods more than most of their peers, and I highly recommend the pair, especially if you've seen and enjoyed one, but not yet caught the other.

-2017 Lions Gate DVD on top, and their blu-ray on the bottom. |
+2017 Lions Gate DVD top; 2017 Lions Gate BD bottom. |

 blu-ray left; DVD right. |

-You Can Count On Me isn't exactly a packed special edition, but it has a small, somewhat satisfying selection of extras.
+You Can Count On Me's DVD isn't exactly a packed special edition, but it has a small, somewhat satisfying selection of extras.
 The main asset is an audio commentary by Lonergan, who's a good guide through his work.
 There's also a brief featurette, which talks to Lonergan and the cast.
 It's short, but not overloaded with clips from the film, making it a bit more filling than many of its ilk.
 There's also the film's trailer, some bonus trailers and an insert.

-And the situation is almost the same in Manchester.
-Lonergan's back with another audio commentary, which is about as good as the first, though frustratingly he never once mentions You Can Count On Me; suggesting this story was completely invented on its own by Matt Damon and himself, with no connection to any previous work.
+For Manchester, Lonergan's back with another audio commentary, which is about as good as the first, though frustratingly he never once mentions You Can Count On Me; suggesting this story was completely invented on its own by Matt Damon and himself, with no connection to any previous work.
 Okay.
 There's a similar featurette, as well, which gets some nice quotes from the cast and takes a look at the filming location, again without getting bogged down in promotional clips.
 This time we also get three deleted scenes, and again some bonus trailers.
 There's no insert (except for one of those digital download code sheets), but it does come in a slipcover.
 In fact, if you're a collector, you should know there are actually two alternate slipcovers out there.
 The one I have pictured above, and a newer repressing that swaps out the Golden Globes banner with one touting its Academy Awards instead.

 No comments: